-Spring Arbor University leads the pack of online universities in their diverse range of seven online nursing degree programs: from the traditional Bachelor of Science in Nursing (BSN) to Master of Science in Nursing (MSN) and various specialized graduate level programs, Spring Arbor University provides an academic framework for nursing hopefuls to become leaders in the profession and reach for whatever their professional goals might be.
+Spring Arbor University leads the pack of online universities in their diverse range of seven online nursing degree programs: from the traditional Bachelor of Science in Nursing (BSN) to Master of Science in Nursing (MSN) and various specialized graduate-level programs, Spring Arbor University provides an academic framework for nursing hopefuls to become leaders in the profession and reach for whatever their professional goals might be.

 Certified Registered Nurse Anesthetist

 Given the high stakes of this role, certified registered nurse anesthetists must obtain substantial education: following the training to become a registered nurse (RN), candidates must then complete at least one year working in a care facility, at which point they are eligible to partake in an anesthesia education track that culminates in a certification exam.

 Similar in its demand for high efficiency and exceptional professional practice, nursing directors manage entire nursing teams for a given healthcare facility.
 In addition to overseeing all elements of the nursing staff and serving as motivator for team goals or professional development opportunities, nursing directors also typically serve as a point of communication between this essential team and the directors or administrators of the healthcare facility.

 Certified Nurse Midwife

-Those who want to use their nursing skills to help expectant mothers can pursue the credentials to become a certified nurse midwife, a profession that also ranks very high on the nursing career salary scale.
+Those who want to use their nursing skills to help expectant mothers can pursue the credentials to become certified nurse midwife, a profession that also ranks very high on the nursing career salary scale.
 Requiring a master’s degree and, potentially, a midwifery credentialing program, certified nurse midwives work collaboratively with gynecologists and obstetricians to help coach and advise women throughout pregnancy and afterward in addition to attending to those mothers in labor in home scenarios, birthing centers and hospitals.

 While these previously mentioned positions can require additional credentials and work experience beyond graduate work in nursing, those wanting to dive into an advanced nursing career might want to consider the role of nurse practitioner (NP).
-Nurses in these roles often complete a specialized nursing graduate degree, such as Spring Arbor University’s MSN/NP degree (Family Nurse Practitioner, Adult-Gerontology, or Nurse Practitioner track), so that they can be essential support for physicians in a variety of medical settings or, in some parts of the country, manage their own clinics.
+Nurses in these roles often complete a specialized nursing graduate degree, such as Spring Arbor University’s MSN/NP degree (Psychiatric Mental Health, Pediatric Nurse Practitioner, Family Nurse Practitioner, Adult-Gerontology Primary Care.), so that they can be an essential support for physicians in a variety of medical settings or, in some parts of the country, manage their own clinics.